4Cs of Diamond Quality

 Prior to the mid-20th century, jewelers and diamantaires had no uniform language or standard to describe a diamond, so they used a variety of systems, and the interpretations of those descriptions were pretty loose as well.
 One jeweler’s “A” color was another jeweler’s “1” while another called it “blue-white,” and so forth.
 Clearly this made it hard for consumers to know what they were buying.

-The diamond clarity scale: Just as diamond color terminology was inconsistent before GIA’s grading scale, so were descriptions of clarity.
+The second C, Just as diamond color terminology was inconsistent before GIA’s grading scale, so were descriptions of clarity.
 Since natural diamonds are formed from carbon subjected to tremendous heat and pressure deep within the earth – small traces of crystals or other minerals are sometimes trapped within the carbon atoms as the diamond is being formed.
 Inside the diamond, these characteristics are called inclusions; external characteristics are called blemishes.

 The fewer of either, the more rare and valuable the diamond is.

 Old clarity terms like “loupe clean” do not mean much unless one knows the strength of the loupe being used.
 As a result, GIA developed a clarity scale based on 10x magnification and it has 11 grades: Flawless, Internally Flawless, Very Very Slightly Included (VVS1 and VVS2), Very Slightly Included (VS1 and VS2), Slightly Included (SI1 and SI2), and Included (I1, I2, and I3).
 Stones with an “I” grade have enough inclusions to impact their transparency and brilliance.

 Many people commonly confuse the third C, “cut” with shape.
 Names like round, pear, marquise, and so forth refer to the diamond’s shape, but cut refers to the arrangement of facets to maximize a diamond’s brilliance.
 This is where the skill of the diamond cutter can make or break the value of a stone.